htcondor/htcondor/docs/getting-htcondor/from-our-repositories.rst

 :ref:`instructions <admin_install_linux>` for your first installation.

-If you're looking to automate the installation of HTCondor using your existing toolchain, this page contains information about the RPM and deb repositories we offer.
+If you're looking to automate the installation of HTCondor using your existing toolchain, the latest information is embedded in the output of the script run as part of the :ref:`instructions <admin_install_linux>`.
+This script can be run as a normal user (or ``nobody``), so we recommend this approach.

+Otherwise, this page contains information about the RPM and deb repositories we offer.
+These repositories will almost always have more recent releases than the distributions.

 RPM-based Distributions
 -----------------------